 San Diego, CA

 Liberty Public Market

 You'll find plenty of families having date night here and there's a good reason why.
-You'll be spoiled for choice of food from lobster rolls and Thai to a stuffed burger and a candy shop full of sweets to top it all off.
+You'll be spoiled for choice of food from lobster rolls and Thai to a stuffed burger and a gourmet popcorn store to top it all off.
 The outdoor seating (think fake grass and tables) makes dining al fresco fun––and dogs are allowed too (on the patio).
 Even more, you get to park for free and take a nice stroll after dinner.

 2640 Historic Decatur Rd.